ehllie/sheen/README.md

 Sheen is a library for creating command line argument parsers.
 It has a convenient and type safe API.

+## THE API IS CURRENTLY UNSTABLE.
+I'D ADVISE AGAINST DEPENDING ON THIS PACKAGE BEFORE THE RELEASE OF VERSION 1.0.0

 ```gleam
 import argv
 import sheen